 Jeff’s out-of-the-box approach has built a reputation for excellence in and out of the courtroom.
 In one recent matter, Jeff secured a full declination for a nationally-prominent physician from the Department of Justice, with no charges or penalties of any kind brought, despite his client being the target of a multi-year government investigation.
 In another federal case that went to trial, Jeff won an acquittal on all charges (after more than 3 months of trial) for his client who was a regional manager for a Fortune-500 pharmaceutical company.
-Well known for his subject matter expertise in complex areas such as antitrust, FCPA, financial services, healthcare/qui tam, pharmaceuticals, and securities, Jeff also has successfully handled civil and criminal matters involving a wide variety of industries from everything to aviation to professional sports.
+Well known for his subject matter expertise in complex areas such as antitrust, FCPA, financial services, healthcare/qui tam, pharmaceuticals, and securities, Jeff also has successfully handled civil and criminal matters involving a wide variety of industries from aviation to professional sports.
 Jeff regularly represents individuals and corporations of all sizes in federal and state litigation, government and internal corporate investigations and regulatory and licensing proceedings.
 In his civil practice, in addition to regularly defending companies and individuals, Jeff also regularly represents corporate and individual plaintiffs in a variety of fraud and tort lawsuits.

 Prior to becoming a Founding Member of Marcus Neiman & Rashbaum LLP, Jeff was a shareholder at Kenny Nachwalter P.A. where he headed the firm’s White Collar Practice.
 Before joining private practice, Jeff was a federal prosecutor in the Southern District of Florida’s Criminal Division where he successfully tried more than 25 cases to verdict and never lost a case as lead counsel.
 As a prosecutor, Jeff specialized in economic crimes, with an emphasis on healthcare and pharmaceuticals, and led numerous investigations involving pharmacies, health care and managed car providers, insurers, and manufacturers and distributors of biologics, medical devices, durable medical equipment and pharmaceuticals.
 Many of these criminal probes worked in tandem with parallel civil False Claims Act investigations initiated by qui tam whistleblowers.
 Prior to joining the government, Jeff was in private practice in Boston, Massachusetts where he specialized in white collar criminal defense and complex business litigation.